KalyanPaladugu/Github-Git/README.md

 ## Procedure to push prject into central repository:
 =====================================================

-1.Initialize git in local repository by using `git init` 2.Check files status by using `git status`
+1. Initialize git in local repository by using `git init`
+2. Check files status by using `git status`
-3.Add all files to git with help of `git add . or git add --all` 4.Change to commit area by `git commit -m "Message"` 5.If it asks tuser.name and email then we have to configure those things by `git config --global user.name "githubusername"` and `git config  --global user.email "githubemail"`
+3. Add all files to git with help of `git add . or git add --all`
+4. Change to commit area by `git commit -m "Message"`
+5. If it asks tuser.name and email then we have to configure those things by `git config --global user.name "githubusername"` and `git config  --global user.email "githubemail"`
-6.Check username and email once byusing  `git config --global user.name ` and `git config  --global user.email` 7.Add remote origin from the github repository by using `git remote add origin "url" 8.Push the source code in to github by using `git push origin master or git push -u origin master`
+6. Check username and email once byusing  `git config --global user.name ` and `git config  --global user.email`
+7. Add remote origin from the github repository by using `git remote add origin "url"`
+8. Push the source code in to github by using `git push origin master or git push -u origin master`